Select Committee on Nuclear Energy

-The Select Committee on Nuclear Energy is a select committee of the Australian House of Representatives responsible for inquiring into nuclear power generation in Australia, including the proposed deployment of Small modular nuclear reactors proposed by the Opposition.
+The Select Committee on Nuclear Energy was a select committee of the Australian House of Representatives of the 47th Parliament of Australia responsible for inquiring into nuclear power generation in Australia, including the proposed deployment of small modular nuclear reactors proposed by the Opposition.

 History

-On 10 October 2024, following the announcement by the Opposition of plans to build nuclear power plants if they are elected in 2025, the House of Representatives resolved to form a select committee to inquire into nuclear power, and the particular proposals of the opposition.
-Since its establishment it has conducted public hearings in various locations around Australia, including in 5 difference states and in regional locations.
+On 10 October 2024, following the announcement by the Opposition of plans to build nuclear power plants were they to be elected at the 2025 Australian federal election, the House of Representatives resolved to form a select committee to inquire into nuclear power, and the particular proposals of the opposition.
+Following its establishment the committee conducted public hearings in various locations around Australia, including in 5 different states and in regional locations.
 Over 829 submissions were received from interested organisations and members of the public.
-It is due to report no later than 30 April 2025, unless an election is called earlier, at which time it will be automatically dissolved.